Speech-Audio Compositional Attacks on Multimodal LLMs and Their Mitigation with SALMONN-Guard: Experiments

 \textbf{Evaluated Models}: Our evaluation includes several top-tier multimodal models, encompassing proprietary systems like Gemini 2.5 Pro \citep{2025gemini2.5}, Gemini 1.5 Pro \citep{2024gemini1.5pro}, GPT-4o \citep{2024gpt4o} and Kimi Audio \citep{2025kimiaudio}.
 Concurrently, we evaluate prominent open-source models, such as Qwen3-Omni \citep{xu2025qwen3}, Qwen2.5-Omni-7B \citep{qwen2.5_omni}, Qwen2-Audio-7B \citep{qwen2-audio}, MiniCPM-o 2.6 \citep{yao2024minicpm}, and Step-Audio2 \citep{2025step-audio}.
 Furthermore, we include our proposed guard model, \textbf{SALMONN-Guard}, in the evaluation to validate its effectiveness.

-\textbf{Benchmark and Metrics:} All experiments are conducted on our SACRED-Bench, which evaluates models against three attack methods: speech overlap, multi-speaker dialogue, and speech-audio mixture.
-Our major evaluation metric is the Attack Success Rate (ASR \%), which quantifies the percentage of times a model fails to adhere to its safety alignment and complies with the malicious prompt.
+\textbf{Evaluation:} Our major evaluation metric is the Attack Success Rate (ASR \%), which quantifies the percentage of times a model fails to adhere to its safety alignment and complies with the malicious prompt.
 The classification of a successful attack varies by task format.
-For the binary classification task, an attack is successful if the model fails to correctly identify there is harmful content in the audio.
-For the Open-Ended task, we employ an automated evaluation pipeline where Gemini 2.5 Pro serves as a judge, classifying the target model's generated response as either ``harmful'' (a successful attack) or ``harmless''.
+For SSO and SAO, an attack is successful if the model fails to correctly identify that there is harmful content in the audio.
+For the MSD, we employ an automated evaluation pipeline where Gemini 2.5 Pro serves as a judge, classifying the target model's generated response as either ``harmful'' (a successful attack) or ``harmless'' by providing it with the original harmful prompt and intended harmful answer (see Appendix \ref{sec:eval_prompt} for detailed prompt).
 Therefore, in Table \ref{tab:main_results}, higher ASR values consistently indicate a greater degree of vulnerability.
+To mitigate bias by a single judge, we also introduce a human evaluator and Qwen2.5-7B as another two judges to show their agreement with Gemini 2.5 Pro in Appendix \ref{sec:msd_validation}.

+Since SSO and SAO are both essentially classification tasks, we provide a harmless control set (HCS) of the same number of samples as SSO and SAO, but without any harmful content.
+False alarm rate (\%FAR) is measured on this set.
+We then define the overall behavior error (\%OBE) as the average of ASR on the red-teamed set and the FAR on the harmless control set, weighted by the number of samples in each set, respectively.